The Traditional School of Classical Italian Fencing – Serving Albuquerque and the state of New Mexico

 Equipment Suppliers

 Castille Armory – Sam Yaskovic, swordcutler/bladesmith – Producer of custom weaponry at reasonable prices, though standard pieces (such as their economy rapier) are also available.
-They now produce a complete smarra.
-Recommended for: rapiers/rapier blades, smarra, smarra blades, custom pieces.
+They now produce a complete smarra and sabres.
+Recommended for: rapiers/rapier blades, smarra, smarra blades, sabres/sabre blades, custom pieces.

-Darkwood Armory – Scott Wilson, swordcutler/bladesmith – The primary producer of the smarra practice blades and sabre blades we use, though some of his other blades are amongst the finest out there.
-Their rapiers and sabres, as a weapon, are pretty nice as-is.
-Recommended for: smarra blades, sabres/sabre blades, rapiers/rapier blades, masks, gorgets.
+Darkwood Armory – Scott Wilson, swordcutler/bladesmith – Darkwood is a supplier for the SCA and HEMA croud, but their rapiers and sabres, as a weapon, are pretty nice as-is.
+Recommended for: sabres/sabre blades, rapiers/rapier blades, masks, gorgets.

 Zen Warrior Armory/Triplette Competition Arms – Two halves of the same shop, TCA is more geared for sport fencing, while ZWA is more for classical and SCA.
 Their best product, however, is their Classic Fencing Jacket, which is quite possibly the best jacket available for the price.
 Recommended for: foils, epees, modern-style sabres, parts, masks, jackets, gloves, and gorgets.